Caesars Entertainment: Since 2020

 With the Caesars acquisition pending, Eldorado sold three properties (Lady Luck Casino Caruthersville, Mountaineer Casino Racetrack and Resort and Isle Casino Cape Girardeau) to Vici Properties and Century Casinos for a total of $385 million, with Vici acquiring the real estate assets and Century acquiring the operating businesses.
 Eldorado also sold Lady Luck Casino Vicksburg and Isle of Capri Casino Kansas City to Twin River Worldwide Holdings for $230 million.
 The deals were intended to reduce Eldorado's debt level and avert potential antitrust issues in Missouri, where Eldorado and Caesars together owned 6 of the state's 13 casinos.

 In April 2020, Eldorado agreed to sell Eldorado Shreveport and the MontBleu casino in Lake Tahoe to Twin River.

-On June 26, 2020, the Federal Trade Commission approved Eldorado's acquisition of Caesars.
+In June 2020, the Federal Trade Commission approved Eldorado's acquisition of Caesars.
 The transaction was completed on July 20 for $8.5 billion in cash and stock.

 In April 2021, the company acquired the sports betting company William Hill for $3.7 billion.
 Most of William Hill's offerings in the U.S. would be rebranded as Caesars Sportsbook.
 In September 2021, Caesars agreed to sell William Hill's European business to 888 Holdings for $3 billion.

 In Indiana, the company was required to sell three of its properties as a condition of approval of the Caesars merger.
 In 2021, the operating businesses of Tropicana Evansville and Caesars Southern Indiana were sold to Bally's Corporation (the former Twin River Worldwide Holdings) and the Eastern Band of Cherokee Indians, respectively, for a total of $390 million.

 In July 2021, Caesars sold its casinos in Europe and Africa (the former London Clubs International) to an affiliate of Silver Point Capital.

-In February 2022, Caesars Entertainment announced a multi-year deal which named the organisation as the official sportsbook partner of the NBA's Cleveland Cavaliers.
+In February 2022, Caesars announced a multi-year deal which named the organization as the official sportsbook partner of the NBA's Cleveland Cavaliers.
 The company opened a 10,355 square foot retail sportsbook at Rocket Mortgage FieldHouse, the home of the Cavaliers.
 In November 2022, Caesars was added to the list of "Best Employers for Veterans" by Forbes.

 In August 2023, ESPN announced a new agreement with rival Penn Entertainment to launch a branded sportsbook business under the ESPN Bet branding.
 This triggered an escape clause in Caesars' existing partnership with ESPN.